-The protected areas system in Bhutan was initiated since 1960’s and In 1993, as a financing condition for the Bhutan Trust Fund for environmental conservation, the parks system was revised for better ecological representation and realistic management.
-Today Bhutan has 10 formally protected areas covering more than half of the total area of the country.
+The protected areas system in Bhutan was initiated since 1960’s and in 1993, as a financing condition for the Bhutan Trust Fund for Environmental Conservation, the parks system was revised for better ecological representation and realistic management.
+Today, Bhutan has 10 formally protected areas covering more than half of the total area of the country.

 The biological corridors:

-The biological corridors in Bhutan were introduced in 1999 to connects all protected areas together into a single uninterrupted area providing free mobility to wild animals.
+The biological corridors in Bhutan were introduced in 1999 to connect all the protected areas together into a single uninterrupted area providing free mobility to wild animals.
 Isolated populations of wildlife or plants are less genetically viable and at much greater risk than connected populations.
 Many species must migrate with seasons, roam to find mates, or change habitats to locate new sources of food.
 Fragmented populations are forced to inbreed, degrading their genetics.
 Fragmentation also halts plants that rely on animals to widely disperse their seeds and pollen.

 The corridors’ locations were chosen to balance many factors, including the risk of forest fires, migration patterns of keystone species, difficulty of terrain, habitat condition, human impacts, and the passage’s shape, such as the width of narrowest constriction.
 The longest is the North Corridor, with a length of 76 km, and the shortest is the 16 km connection between Phrumsengla National Park and the North Corridor.

 The parks of Bhutan are described briefly below, focusing on key features and their underlying importance to our natural heritage and conservation efforts: